 In short, the competitive environment is far from a level playing field.
-Our only defence against this is an anti-dumping and countervailing system which, although much improved from the days when two separate bodies were responsible for its administration, remains difficult and high cost, with large delays, both in the time necessary to collect evidence and prepare applications and in the time from application to relief.
+Our only available defence against this is an anti-dumping & countervailing system which, although much improved from the days when two separate bodies were responsible for its administration, remains difficult and high cost, with large delays, both in the time necessary to collect evidence and prepare applications and in the time from application to relief from injury.

-3. The 'Public Interest' Test
+3. THE 'PUBLIC INTEREST' TEST

-The recommendations of the Draft Report will not "preserve" the effectiveness of the antidumping and countervailing system.
+The recommendations of the report will not "preserve" the effectiveness of the antidumping & countervailing system.
 Rather, the proposed changes are designed to limit access to the system by the introduction of a "public interest" provision which it is argued is based upon the EU test.
 In practice the EU test is rarely used and often fails where the local industry accounts for a greater volume in sales than imports the subject of the application.
+Entry of Asian-manufactured paper into the European market faces many hurdles other than an anti-dumping system.